background image

 On Campus Magazine

-The first project that I worked on for the University of Illinois was the 2018-2019 issue of On Campus, a catch-all guidebook and magazine that is distributed all over campus to people coming in for campus tours, visit days, or job interviews.
+One of my first projects for the University of Illinois was the 2018–2019 issue of On Campus, a guidebook and magazine distributed across campus to prospective students, visiting families, job candidates, and other guests attending tours, visit days, and interviews.

-For the 2018 issue, I was asked lay out the publication.
-I focused on streamlining the layout, setting up reusable text styles, and creating page templates to optimize workflow.
-I used the first issue as an opportunity to learn about the publication so the next year I could build on it to create a stronger, more useful piece.
+For the 2018 issue, I was responsible for laying out the publication.
+I focused on streamlining the design system by creating reusable text styles and page templates, improving consistency while optimizing the production workflow.
+I also used the project as an opportunity to learn the publication’s content, audience, and structure, laying the groundwork to develop a stronger and more useful piece the following year.

 Research